What do Positive Psychology Practitioners do?

 A few insights into what some Positive Psychology Practitioners do.

 You may also want to check out an earlier blog post on Becoming a Positive Psychology Practitioner.

-A key take-away I hope is that we aren’t all the same.
+A key take-away is that we aren’t all the same, nor do we have to be.
 Some of us coach, train, and facilitate.
 Some of us engage in teaching or research.
 And some of us integrate what we learn into another professional practice or profession.